Wayneoween/katapult/README.md

 code from an application model, significantly speeding up the initial phase of a Rails project.

-`Katapult` will always support current versions of Ruby and Rails, currently Rails 4.2 and Ruby 2.3.
+`Katapult` will only support current versions of Ruby and Rails, currently Rails 4.2 and Ruby 2.3.